henryjeynes/watering-system/README.md

 # watering-system

+**This project is on hold for the moment.
+The boards, schematics, and code in this repo are not guaranteed to work.
+Please let me know if you have any questions about the project.**
 Automatic watering system based on ATmegaxx8 microcontrollers.

 Using the code or boards is not currently recommended for long-term use.